iden3/circom/mkdocs/docs/circom-language/circom-insight/simplification.md

 # Constraint simplification

-Constrain simplification is a key part of the `circom` compiler.
+Constraint simplification is a key part of the `circom` compiler.
 Full simplification is activated by default, and its associated flag is `--O2` (see the [compilation options](../../compilation-options.md)).
 Simplification is not applied when the  `--O0` is activated, and a weaker (and faster) form of simplification is applied when using the flag `--O1`.

 Let us explain the performed simplification in detail.